 The second reason that glute bridges can be helpful is that because the exercise uses a smaller range of motion, you can load them up with a much heavier weight.
 This means that you can glute bridge far more weight than you can hip thrust.
-This can be an excellent way to supplement your training with some safe ultra-heavy lifting.
+This can be an excellent way to add some safe ultra-heavy lifting to your training.
 Powerlifters use this trick all the time by doing partial squats, rack pulls, etc.

 The third reason is that even compared to hip thrusts, glute bridges are far better at taking the thighs (quads and hamstrings) out of the picture.
 So even though it might activate less of the glutes objectively per rep compared to hip thrusts, it also isolates the glutes better.
 Since building wider hips is all about proportions, it helps to have an exercise that grows the hips and only the hips, allowing you to boost that aspect of your proportions.

-The takeaway here is that there’s a place for both glute bridges and hip thrusts in your training program whether you’re a beginner or an advanced lifter (or somewhere in between).
+The takeaway here is that there’s a place for both glute bridges and hip thrusts in your training program.
+This remains true whether you’re a beginner or an advanced lifter (or somewhere in between).

 Whew!
-We know for sure that you’ve got more than enough information on what it takes to build bigger hips that not only make you healthier, but look super remarkable.
-If you ever want a proven system to start putting this into action, check out our Bony to Bombshell program here.
+We know for sure that you’ve got more than enough information on what it takes to build bigger hips.
+If you ever want a proven system to start putting this into action, check out our Bony to Bombshell Bulking Program for Women.

 Here’s the recap of the main points of the article.